bens-schreiber/cloesce-vscode/README.md

 # Cloesce VS Code Extension

-> [!NOTE]
-> The current build supports only syntax highlighting.
+> NOTE: The current build supports only syntax highlighting.
 LSP support is planned for a future release.

 Syntax highlighting for the Cloesce schema language (`.clo`, `.cloesce`)